ltw-webdev-shared/curriculum/peer-evaluation.md

       3. Change `io` to `com`
       4. Paste the username before the repository name

-  - title: "Fill out the basic rubric"
+  - title: "Fill out the rubric"
     person:
       icon: "person-2"
       label: "Peer"
     before: |
-      In the same Issue, or in a comment, copy and paste the below rubric and assign grades for the project you just reviewed.
+      In the same Issue, or in a comment, copy and paste the rubric and assign grades for the project you just reviewed.

       **If your assignment has a more specific rubric in the assignment requirements—use that rubric instead of the one below.**